Military Court-Martial Clemency Lawyer

 After a military court-martial trial is over, if the military accused has been convicted, the court-martial Convening Authority will take action on the case.
 This is called clemency.
 This happens before the case proceeds to the appeal stage.

 In recent years, the rules regarding clemency have changed drastically.
-What action a court-martial Convening Authority can now take in the clemency stage is very limited.
-Gone are the days in which clemency setting aside convictions or sentences in any military case was authorized.
+What action a court-martial Convening Authority can now take in the clemency stage is very limited, particularly with regard to the Convening Authority’s former rights to set aside and/or reduce convictions and sentences.

 Now, there are many military cases/outcomes in which the Convening Authority cannot grant any meaningful post-trial clemency at all.